 Maggie Meyers joined the KMA in 2013 as the development administrator.
 Meyers comes to the museum with over 18 years of development and event experience in the non-profit sector, the last seven of which were with Emerald Youth Foundation.
 A Knoxville native, she has a Bachelor’s Degree in Mass Communications with an emphasis in public relations and advertising, from Carson-Newman University.

-Carla May Paré joined the KMA staff in January of 2012 after working as the public outreach coordinator for East Tennessee PBS, Knoxville’s public television affiliate.
-She serves on the executive committee of Social Media Club Knoxville and as a lead event coordinator for an annual national social media conference.
-She has more than ten years of revenue-based event planning and volunteer management experience.
+Carla May Paré joined the KMA staff in January of 2012 after working as the outreach coordinator for East Tennessee PBS, Knoxville’s public television affiliate.
+She has over ten years of experience in fundraising and event production; and serves on a United Way Allocation Committee for Health & Human Services.
 Paré has a Bachelor of Science in Communication degree from the University of Tennessee, Knoxville.

 Rosalind Martin joined the education department in 1993 and became the assistant curator of outreach and teacher services in 2003, overseeing youth outreach and family programs, pre K-12 grade student and teacher services, and tour scheduling.
 She holds a degree in business and a certificate in leadership and management from the U.S. Air Force.
 Prior to coming to the museum, she worked as an audiovisual media specialist, and as a training coordinator for a group of 18 government agencies.
 Martin was selected by the Tennessee Art Education Association (TAEA) to receive the prestigious Art Museum Educator of the Year award in 2005.
 In 2012, Martin was honored as the Tennessee Art Educator of the Year, the only non in-classroom educator to ever earn this title.